 Each entrepreneur has initial wealth A and an investment project with constant returns to scale: invest I in period 0 to receive a payoff RI with probability p in period 2.
 In period 1 there is a random need for extra funding $\rho I$ to continue the project where $\rho$ is distributed with c.d.f.
 G. Efficiency requires the project to be continued if the funding shock satisfies $\rho \leq \rho_1 := pR$ , i.e. $\rho_1$ is the expected continuation return and therefore the first-best funding cutoff.
 However, the entrepreneur is constrained when raising funds in period 1 by a moral hazard problem.
-Only $\rho_0 I$ in new funding can be raised where $\rho_0 < \rho_1$ (for a detailed microfoundation see the discussion of Holmström and Tirole (1997) below).
+Only $\rho_0 I$ in new funding can be raised where $\rho_0 < \rho_1$ .
 Therefore if the entrepreneur receives a funding shock $\rho \in (\rho_0, \rho_1)$ , efficiency requires continuing the project but the constraint prevents raising the required extra funds.
 To allow continuation for these intermediate values, liquidity has to be provided through other means.
 Note that the paper implicitly assumes that the initial investment becomes worthless if the extra funds are not obtained.
 This corresponds to a case of extreme technological illiquidity of assets and puts the focus on the market liquidity of claims on the assets that is influenced by the aggregate condition of the economy.

 An individual entrepreneur chooses the optimal investment size I trading off ex-ante return and interim continuation probability.
 The optimal policy can be implemented by households guaranteeing a credit line or enforcing that the entrepreneur holds a minimum amount of funds in cash (liquidity ratio).
 However, this assumes the existence of a storage technology such as cash.
 The hypothetical ex-ante optimal contract between entrepreneur and households chooses an investment size I and specifies a cutoff $\hat{\rho}$ and a division of returns contingent on realized $\rho$ .
-The contract maximizes the expected surplus from the investment opportunity subject to the constraint that households break even given that they can only be promised $\rho_0$ in the interim period
+The contract maximizes the expected surplus from the investment opportunity subject to the constraint that households break even given that in the interim period they can only be promised $\rho_0$ and not the full expected return $\rho_1$ :